addulac/phd/source/13_models.md

 $$
 P(\Pi | X, \Omega) = \frac{P(X|\Pi)P(\Pi| \Omega)}{P(X|\Omega)}
 $$
 where $P(X | \Omega)=\sum_{\Pi} P(X, \Pi|\Omega)$ is referred to as the *marginal likelihood* or model *evidence*.
 For simple model, the inference method of the posterior is generally based on either the Maximum Likelihood Estimation (MLE) or the Maximum a Posteriori (MAP) algorithm.
 These methods are called *point estimation* as they give a single value that tries to maximize the posterior distribution.
 However, for more complex model, the posterior cannot be computed directly, due to non closed-form expression of the evidence, and one must resort to approximate inference methods.
 Two main concurrent approaches have been explored in the literature to approximate the posterior distribution.
 The first relies on sampling techniques grounded by Markov Chain Monte Carlo (MCMC) theory [@neal1993probabilistic;@geyer2011introduction]; MCMC based methods are stochastic procedures where successive sampling steps are performed to approximate the true posterior distribution.
 The second relies on Variational Inference (VI) (equiv.
 Variational Bayes) methods; In this inference scheme, one tries to minimize the divergence between the true posterior and a given proxy distribution.
 A major advantage of this approach is that it allows to develop deterministic inference procedure and thus, open the door to the framework of gradient descent based algorithms.
 Nevertheless, the price to pay is that the proxy distribution incorporates a bias often hard to evaluate [@blei2017variational].
-As a final note on approximate inference, it is worth to mention the Expectation-Maximization (EM) algorithm which can be viewed as a special case of VI but used to estimate model parameters that lack of prior distribution.
+As a final note on approximate inference, it is worth to mention the Expectation-Maximization (EM) algorithm which can be viewed as a special case of VI but used to estimate model where the parameters lack of prior distribution.

 The estimation of the posterior distribution is achieved through a fitting procedure that, for approximate inference, consists of iterative updates of an objective towards a maximizer.
 The (approximate) posterior can then be used to "answer questions" through the prediction of future outcomes as